lareza-farhan-wanaghi/algorithms-part-2/readme.md

 **2. seam**

 Solution for the week 2 section "Shortest Paths" assignment.
-Activities involved: making an image resizing technique called seam-carving, which could be done by finding the shortest path of a topologically sorted digraph to remove pixels.
+Activities involved: making an image resizing technique called seam-carving, which can be done by finding the shortest path of a topologically sorted digraph to remove pixels.
 [Learn more](https://coursera.cs.princeton.edu/algs4/assignments/seam/specification.php)

 **3. baseball**